 You are allowed one suitcase and one carry-on bag.
 If you exceed this limit there may not be space in the coach to transport your excess luggage and it will be at your own expense to have it transported throughout the tour.
 We suggest that you bring a daypack for carrying water, guide books, jacket, rain gear, etc.

 Most of the walking on this tour is not difficult but you will find some of it to be uphill, especially in Toledo and Trujillo.
 Be prepared to spend a few hours a day on your feet.
 Age is not important as long as you are reasonably fit and a good walker.
 Our tours are not suited for anyone who has problems with knees, back, heart or obesity.

-Day 1 by sedan or maxi van taxi
+Day 1 airport transfers by sedan or maxi van taxi

-Day 12 by sedan or maxi van taxi
+Day 10 airport transfers by sedan or maxi van taxi

 Are located in quiet locations within historic districts or a short distance outside the city walls.
 European hotel rooms are generally smaller than those in the U.S., and have one queen bed or two single beds, with private bath.